puncsky/system-design-and-architecture/en/167-designing-paypal-money-transfer.md

 * two ways to check if the PENDING orders are filled or failed.
     1. `poll`: cronjobs (SWF, Airflow, Cadence, etc.) to poll the status for PENDING orders.
     2. `callback`: provide a callback API for the external vendors.
+* Graceful shutdown.
+The bank gateway calls may take tens of seconds to finish, and restarting the servers may resume unfinished transactions from the database.
+The process may create too many connections.
+To reduce connections, before the shutdown, stop accepting new requests and wait for the existing outgoing ones to wrap up.

 ### Deduplication